fraunhoferhhi/BerlinV2X/README.md

 - LTE_PHY_PUSCH_Tx_Report

-The merged data is based in the signal strength and quality PHY Serving Cell information for both primary and secondary cells.
+The merged data is based in the signal strength and quality PHY Serving Cell information for both primary and secondary cells (marked as `PCell`and `SCell`, respectively).
 This has been enriched with RRC information on the cells and the aggregated number of allocated resource blocks and transport block size in downlink and uplink